 - Canon 5D3, 5D4 and 5DS

-DSLR video cameras have improved dramatically since the original Canon 5D back in 2009 ,and now all our systems boast 4k resolution and multiple frame rates as standard features.
-These underwater housings are the simplest to set up and operate and require the minimum prep time on location, in most cases we ship the camera and lens pre installed into the housing with just the front dome port to attach prior to shooting.
+DSLR video cameras have improved dramatically since the original Canon 5D back in 2009, and now all our systems boast 4k resolution and multiple frame rates as standard features.
+Our underwater housings doe Digital SLR’s are the simplest to set up and operate and require the minimum prep time on location, in most cases we ship the camera and lens pre installed into the housing with just the front dome port to attach prior to shooting.

-In addition they are the lightest to pack and transport by air travel making them very popular for the majority of productions travelling overseas.
+In addition these underwater housings are the lightest to pack and transport by air travel making them very popular for the majority of productions travelling overseas.

-We also have the option available to fit the Atomos Shogun 7” monitor in underwater housing to any of the DSLR camera systems should you wish to capture the uncompressed signal directly from the HDMI
+We also have the option available to fit the Atomos Shogun 7” monitor underwater housing to any of the DSLR camera systems should you wish to capture the uncompressed signal directly from the HDMI.

 Below an image of the reflection of bright light into the lens using an acrylic port, note the reflectiona from the front lens in the image.